DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

 ### AZURE_CREDENTIALS - Azure connection details

 This is the Connection Data needed for the Azure Subscription.
 The hashtags are placeholders.
-Copy the values from theteans chat (They are not given to avoid exposure of secrets in the public internet).
+Copy the values from the teams chat (They are not given to avoid exposure of secrets in the public internet).

 Secret:
 AZURE_CREDENTIALS =